-The legal framework of healthcare enforcement responsibilities in the EU, has to be separated between the statutes for pharmaceutical products and the ones for medical devices.
+The legal framework of healthcare enforcement responsibilities in the European Union has to be separated between the statutes for pharmaceutical products and the ones for medical devices.
 Given the different regulatory approaches to both categories, the regulation of pharmaceutical products is deeper than the one for medical devices.
-However, in both fields the competences and responsibilities are primarily at member state level, with European authorities having mainly a more coordinative role.
+However, in both fields, the competencies and responsibilities are primarily at the member state level, with European authorities having mainly a more coordinative role.